New Hampshire Septic Inspections

-We inspect all of the interior plumbing fixture for proper connections.
+We inspect all of the interior plumbing fixtures for proper connections.
 I also make sure all the waste lines are properly discharging into an approved waste system.
 Water treatment systems can be harmful to septic systems and We evaluate where the discharge of these systems go.

 Examine the inside of the treatment tank:

 Most commercial buildings have an initial treatment tank.
 We open the tank and examine the inlet and outlet baffles and determine the volume of the treatment tank.
 We inspect the visible parts of the tank for cracks, water infiltration, corrosion, and leakage.
 We also take a sample from inside the tank with a sludge sampler.
-Similar to what is used in waste water treatment facilities.
-By examining the sample We can determine the amount of sludge, liquid level and scum layer.
+Similar to what is used in wastewater treatment facilities.
+By examining the sample We can determine the amount of sludge, liquid level, and scum layer.
 This allows me to understand whether the tank is healthy and if it needs pumping.

 The Distribution Box (D-Box):

 The D-Box is an important component in your septic system that keeps thins evenly distributed.
-We inspect the distribution box for corrosion, leakage and cracks.
+We inspect the distribution box for corrosion, leakage, and cracks.
 We also make sure the D-Box is level to ensure equal flow to each pipe in the leaching field.

 EDA, ( Effluent Disposal Area ) or leach field.

-The leach feild is not the hardest working component of a septic system, but it is one of the most vital. will determine the location and size of the EDA.
-Test hole’s are hand dug in different locations throughout the EDA.
+The leach field is not the hardest working component of a septic system, but it is one of the most vital. will determine the location and size of the EDA.
+Test holes are hand dug in different locations throughout the EDA.
 This allows me to examine the condition of the EDA as well as how much saturation is present.
 A full evaluation of the EDA is critical in determining the overall condition of the septic system.